denezt/IDDK/README.md

 	Bash, Make, Medusa,

-1) Copy all of the file using 'cp -a -v' to destination.
+1) Copy all of the files using 'cp -a -v' to destination.
-2) Run 'make test' to ensure that your system is capable to run the scripts.
+2) Run 'make test' to ensure that your system is able to run the scripts.
 3) (Unfinished)